mavoweb/mavue/README.md

 ### Some hassle, more control

-You can also import all of MaVue on Vue apps you create in your JS, as a mixin, so you can use it with your own version of Vue
+You can import all of MaVue on Vue apps you create in your JS, as a mixin, so you can use it with your own version of Vue

 ```js